Al-Quadin Muhammad: New Orleans Saints

 Muhammad was selected by the New Orleans Saints in the sixth round, 196th overall, in the 2017 NFL draft.
 He debuted for the Saints in Week 1 of the 2017 NFL season against the Minnesota Vikings.
+Muhammad made four appearances for New Orleans during his rookie campaign, recording one combined tackle.

-On September 1, 2018, Muhammad was waived by the Saints.
+On September 1, 2018, Muhammad was waived by the Saints as a part of final roster cuts.

-Indianapolis Colts (first stint)
+Indianapolis Colts

 On September 2, 2018, Muhammad was claimed off waivers by the Indianapolis Colts.
-He was waived by the Colts on October 4, 2018, and was re-signed to the practice squad.
-He was promoted to the active roster on October 13, 2018.
+He was waived by the Colts on October 4, and was subsequently re-signed to the team's practice squad.
+Muhammad was promoted to the active roster on October 13.

 In Week 10 of the 2020 season against the Tennessee Titans on Thursday Night Football, Muhammad was ejected from the game after punching offensive tackle Ty Sambrailo.

 Muhammad re-signed with the Colts on April 1, 2021.

 Chicago Bears

 On March 20, 2022, Muhammad signed a two-year contract with the Chicago Bears.

 He was released on February 21, 2023.